bytestackdk/SonnenBuddy/support.md

-# Support - Sonnen Buddy
+# Support

+If you have any questions, then please contact da@bytestack.dk

 ## FAQ